broadinstitute/gnomad_qc/gnomad_qc/v2/README.md

 * `import_vcf.py` — import raw VCF files into Hail, left-align indel representation, and write to MatrixTable format
 * `import_resources.py` — import reference datasets (e.g., Clinvar annotations, methylation and CpG annotations, ExAC site annotations, truth sets) into Hail and write to MatrixTable or Table format
 * `load_coverage.py` — import individual-level coverage files, write to MatrixTable and Table formats, compute summary metrics, and export summary data for release
+* `import_gnomad_sv.py` - import the gnomAD SV VCF and write it as a MT; merge gnomAD SVs and short variants into a single MT using an allele frequency cutoff for short variants; generate age and GQ histograms

 **sample_qc/**
 * `apply_hard_filters.py` — filter dataset to bi-allelic, high-call rate, common SNPs; import and annotate relevant metadata; infer chromosomal sex; annotate samples failing hard filtering thresholds; export relevant annotations for ranking samples for removal due to relatedness (see `joint_sample_qc.py`)